rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 details of the [_LLVM Coverage Mapping Format_][coverage-mapping-format] (Version 6).[^llvm-and-covmap-versions]

-[^llvm-and-covmap-versions]: The Rust compiler (as of <!-- date: 2021-12 -->
-December 2021) supports _LLVM Coverage Mapping Format_ Version 5 or 6.
+[^llvm-and-covmap-versions]: The Rust compiler (as of <!-- date-check --> December 2021) supports _LLVM Coverage Mapping Format_ Version 5 or 6.
 Version 5
-was introduced in _LLVM 12_, which is (as of this writing) the minimum LLVM version supported by the current version of Rust.
+was introduced in _LLVM 12_,
+which is (as of <!-- date-check: December 2021--> this writing) the minimum LLVM version supported by the current version of Rust.
 Version 6 was introduced in _LLVM 13_, which is currently the default LLVM version for Rust.
 The Rust compiler will automatically use the most up-to-date coverage mapping format